City Town Info

 Employment Outlook

 The employment outlook for architectural drafters is fair.
-Architectural and civil drafters typically comprise over 40% of the total amount of drafting jobs.
-Drafters with a minimum of two years of post-secondary training that also have experience with CADD systems and have good technical skills will have the best opportunities to acquire employment in the field.
+Architectural and civil drafters typically comprise over 40 percent of the total amount of drafting jobs.
+Drafters with a minimum of two years of post-secondary training that also have experience with CADD systems and have good technical skills may have the best opportunities to acquire employment in the field.

 Growth in the profession may be stimulated by industrial growth and also by drafters performing tasks usually given to architects.
 The demand for drafters is created primarily in industries that are sensitive to the cyclical changes of the economy.
 Also, improvements in CADD systems make simple tasks easier to perform which may reduce the demand for lower skilled drafters.
 In addition, outsourcing of drafting work may increase due to the availability of sending CADD files via the Internet.